Dental software: Classification

 Schleyer and Kirshner categorized dental software as administrative, clinical, and for the Internet.
 Zimmerman et al. categorized dental software functions for administration and management of patients documentation, electronic archives of the documentation, telecommunication, computer - aided education, computerizing instruments and techniques in the dental office software assisting with clinical decision making.

-Patient records management dental software
+Patient Records Management Dental Software

 Patient records management dental software is used by the dentist to organize the records of the patients in their practice.
 The computer patients management software is used for collecting, managing, saving, and retrieving medical information for the patients, and for creating reports for the patients.
 Computers in dentistry were first used to record dental archives as an alternative of paper dental documentation.
 Later, the term "computer based dental documentation" was replaced with the term electronic patient record (EPR) since the latter better describes the method and the environment in which the patient record is being managed.
-An official 1991 report of the Institute of Medicine of the National Academies in Washington, USA gave definitions about what functions must implement a computer based system for health documentation.

-The American Dental Association (ADA) created specification number 1000 and number 1004 concerning the structure and the content of the electronic health record.
-The medical data include identification and contact data, date of next visit, number of previous visits, anamnestic, clinical and paraclinical data, applied treatment, and treatment results data.
-Patient Records Management Dental Software is the most frequently used dental software.
+The American Dental Association (ADA) created specification number 1000 and number 1004.